excon/excon/README.md

 end
 ```

-You can also modify 'Excon.defaults` to set a stub for all requests, so for a test suite you might do this:
+You can also modify `Excon.defaults` to set a stub for all requests, so for a test suite you might do this:

 ```ruby
 # Mock by default and stub any request as success